External Hard Drives

 The included WD software is widely criticized by users as useless or problematic.
 Many recommendations advise against installing it due to potential issues.

-How ORA built this: We read recent reviews, remove suspected bot or incentivized entries and off-topic complaints, then synthesize the remainder into a single unbiased verdict.
+How ORA built this: We read recent reviews, remove suspected bot or incentivized entries, off-topic complaints, and reviews describing the buyer's own setup problems rather than the product, then synthesize the remainder into a single unbiased verdict.
 Read our full methodology →

 📊